-Know- ledge LO 2 Explain the crisis response planning for a Carrier of the relevant bodies LO 3 Discuss the aim and role of CONOPS and OPI LO 4 Discuss the challenges of the transfer of auth LO 2 Explain the crisis response planning for a CSDP operation or mission and the roles and Learn Skills LO 5 Contribute to operations planning for a potential crisis response.
+LO 1 Discuss the interaction among crisis management structures before and during Know- ledge planning for a response to a crisis LO 2 Explain the crisis response planning for a CSDP operation or mission and the roles and responsibilities of the relevant bodies mes leage LO 3 Discuss the aim and role of CONOPS and OPLAN as part of the planning process utco LO 4 Discuss the challenges of the transfer of authority in CSDP operations planning from the uing o political-strategic to the strategic level.
+Learning outcomes Skills LO 5 Contribute to operations planning for a potential crisis response.
 Responsibility and Autonomy LO 6 Operate as part of a planning team at the strategic level under the direction and guidance of a senior planner/ team leader